AdilHannaoui/RNA-seq-Analysis/README.md

 </p>

 <p align="justify">
-This heatmap shows the 50 most significantly regulated genes in the WT vs Rpb4-S/T-A comparison, visualized across all experimental conditions.
-A clear separation is observed between the transcriptomic profiles of WT, Alanine, and Aspartate, confirming that mutations in the phosphorylatable residues of Rpb4 produce reproducible and specific effects on gene expression.
-The phospho-null strain exhibits a more pronounced deregulation, whereas the phosphomimetic strain partially preserves the wild-type pattern.
-These results reinforce the functional involvement of Rpb4 phosphorylation in the coordinated regulation of gene programs and justify further functional analysis to identify the affected pathways.
+The heatmap, built from the 50 most significantly regulated genes in the WT vs S/T‑A comparison (ranked by padj), shows clearly distinct expression patterns among WT, S/T‑A, and S/T‑D.
+Even when using ORF identifiers (GENE_ID_TYPE = "ORF") and the org.Sc.sgd.db annotation, the separation between conditions remains consistent.
+The S/T‑A mutant exhibits a more pronounced and coordinated deregulation, whereas S/T‑D partially preserves the WT pattern.
+These results highlight the contribution of Rpb4 phosphorylation to the coordination of specific gene programs.
 </p>

 ### Enrichment Analysis